-Learn where West Virginia residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in West Virginia to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things West Virginia residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in West Virginia, including whether you must get health insurance, how much it costs, and how you can save money.

-Six things West Virginia sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).
+What sole proprietors and independent contractors in West Virginia should know about health insurance under the Affordable Care Act (Obamacare).